Akshayv2137/Learn-GitHub/README.md

 $ git diff stash@{0}
 ```

-**Switching branches:** Quickly jump to a different task without finishing what you're currently working on.
+**- Switching branches:** Quickly jump to a different task without finishing what you're currently working on.
 Cleaning up: You want to commit some of your work but not everything.
 Stash the rest for later.
-**Avoiding conflicts:** You need to pull in changes from a teammate, but your own work isn't ready to merge.
+**- Avoiding conflicts:** You need to pull in changes from a teammate, but your own work isn't ready to merge.
-**Experimenting:** Try out an idea but preserve the option to easily revert back to your previous state.
+**- Experimenting:** Try out an idea but preserve the option to easily revert back to your previous state.

 **Remember:** The stash is flexible and powerful.
 Don't be afraid to use it to keep your workflow organized and avoid losing work!